Suit: Brown University failed to protect women from sexual misconduct

 Brown University has systematically and repeatedly failed to protect women from rape and other sexual misconduct, according to a federal class action lawsuit filed recently by four current and former female students.

-One of the women said she was advised against making a formal complaint after being raped at a party hosted by players on the men’s rugby team because it happened off-campus, where officials said it would be more difficult to hold someone accountable.
+One of the women said she was advised against making a formal complaint after being sexually assaulted at a party hosted by rugby team members because it happened off-campus, where officials said it would be more difficult to hold someone accountable.

+Another said the university found her alleged assailant responsible for her sexual assault, but then named him a speaker at the school’s commencement ceremony while he was appealing the case.
+The woman said the university overturned his assault finding and sanctioned her after she went public with her concerns about his role in commencement.
+The male student ultimately didn’t speak at graduation.

 Kim Evans, one of the lawyers representing the women, said Monday that the women’s experiences dealing with university administrators are particularly shocking given they come years after the #MeToo movement sparked a global reckoning on sexual misconduct.